diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 - For this a FST is constucted to guide the decoding.
 A FST that maps from expressions of the form `number` `measure_abbreviation` to a cardinal or decimal number and the possible verbalization of the measure abbreviation.
 - FST implements an overgenrating grammar that includes the correct verbalization, but allow other verbalization as well.
 - They constructed a Thrax grammar to cover the measure and money expression, two classes where the RNN is prone to produce silly reading.

+## Paper 12: Neural Text Normalization with Subword Units
+- Author: Courtney Mansfield, Ming Sun, Yuzong Liu, Ankur Gandhe, Bjorn Hoffmeister
+- Non-standard words (NSWs) include expressions such as time, date, abbreviations and letter sequence are commonly appear in written texts such as website, books and movie scripts.
+- ASR normalizes the training corpus before building its language model.
+Among many normalizing the written form text to its spoken form is difficult due to the following bottlenecks:
+   - Lack of supervison: there is no incentive for people to produce spoken form text.
+Thus it is hard to obtain a supervised dataset for training machine learning model.
+   - Ambiguity: For written text, a change in context may require a different normalization.

+### Model
+#### Baseline Model
+- Implemented a seq2seq model trained on window-based data.
+- This model architecute uses attention to allign the output token with input charcterstics.
+- The encoder takes character sequence as input.
+Otherwise the sequence of numbers or dates are hard to interpret.
+- On the output side, they belived that various granularities such as character, word and word fragments can be suitable. a word level decoder is used.
+- A window-based seq2seq model, although able to attend well to a central piece os text, is not practical for applying over a whole sentence.
+- To extend the model to full sentence, they broke the source sentences into segments.
+Then apply the model to one segment after another and concatenate their output token to produce full sentences.
+- An second baseline, a seq2seq model is trained with full sentence data.
+It doesnot require any preprocessing step and directly translates a sentence to its spoken form.
+- Again the encoder works at the character level while the decoder output sequence of words while attention is used to align the input and output sequences.

+#### Proposed Model
+- Thesre are several issue wirh the baseline model.
+Although there is no OOV problem on the input side since it is modeled as a sequence of characters, the decoder has an OOB issue- it cannt be modeled every possible token.
+- The window based seq2seq adopts a special output token `self` that significantly reduces the output vocabulary size.
+- This model has shown food results in the open-vocabulary speech recognition and machine translation tasks.
+- Subwords capture frequently co-occuring character combinations.
+- An Extreme case of the subword model is a character model.
+Compared with only characters, it is belived segmenting input and output into subwords eases a seq2seq model's burden of modeling long distance dependencies.
+##### Linguistic Feature
+- They also explored the linguistic feature like Casing, POS, and positional feature they are inexpensive to compute but add meaning to the NSW normalization

 # Trying existing normalisation methods on both train and test transcripts and analyse ASR performance with and without normalisation